harryharrold/performance/FullText.md

 ![it's an engineer.
 IT is happening](images/6833649749-thumb.jpg)

-Set that in its history.
+Set the Manifesto in its history.
 It is 2001.
 When people thought of "famous software engineer", they probably thought "Bill Gates".
 Maybe Linus Torvalds, if they read Time magazine.
 In 2001 there was no Minecraft, there was no Big Bang Theory, no IT crowd.
 Imagine a world before the IT crowd.

 ![MinecraftCarta](images/13508901354-thumb.jpg)

 What are the apocrypha?
 Well, they are those texts which were around at the same time as holy writ, but did not make it in.
 Like theologians, we - Rupert and Harry - have no direct contact with the writer.
-In our case, because we haven't bothered to try.
+In our case, because we haven't bothered to mail them.
 So we can't know directly why the content of the agile manifesto is as it is, but we can attempt an analysis, using the tools of literary criticism, and guesswork.

 ![Text?
 A library](images/4335376117-thumb.jpg)